beckboan/2dphysics/README.md

 This Physics Engine is a C++ project designed to simulate physical interactions in a 2D environment.
 It serves as a simple foundation/blueprint that other developers can use to run simulations or build their own physics engine.
 This project may serve as a helpful project for someone learning C++, as I used it to learn C++ features such as smart pointers, function overrides, virtual inheritance, and polymorphism.

+## Credit

+Majority of credit for this project can go to Randy Gaul's Impulse Engine (https://github.com/RandyGaul/ImpulseEngine) and Erin Catto's Box2d (https://github.com/erincatto/box2d)

 ## Features

 - **Rigid Body Dynamics**